xailient-public/docs/docs/installation.md

 (env) $ python3.7 -m pip install "<SDK WHEEL URL>"
 ```

+!!! note
-*NOTE: Replace &lt;SDK WHEEL URL&gt; with the SDK link you copied earlier from the console.*
+    Replace &lt;SDK WHEEL URL&gt; with the SDK link you copied earlier from the console.

 __Info about xailient sdk installed__